TheDaChicken/YoutubeLiveChannelRecorder/README.md

 ## Inspiration

   This idea came from when I was wanted to record livestreams from [Skeppy](https://www.youtube.com/channel/UCzMjRlKVO9XIqH_crIFpi6w).
   When he ends his livestreams, his deletes the recording.
 Meaning if I miss the livestream or want to watch and look back on it.
 I can't.
-Since I was unable to record them fast enough when I got the notification when he was live, I made the program to record it!
+Since I was unable to record them fast enough when I got the notification when he was live, I made the program to record it automatically!